-The process of stuffing emotions became automatic, after a while it no longer required you to feel, emote, think “I shouldn’t be expressing this,” then stuff down what you were feeling.
-It became, feel a spark of emotion or a sensation of pain and then stuff or dissociate.
+The process of stuffing emotions became automatic.
+After a while, it no longer required you to feel, emote, think “I shouldn’t be expressing this,” then stuff down what you were feeling.
+The routine became; feel a spark of emotion or a sensation of pain/fear/sadness/joy, and then stuff or dissociate.

 Dissociation, as I am using it here, means to disconnect your consciousness from what your body is feeling.
 This process eliminated the thinking part of your brain.